softmakers-dev/seoro-mobile/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install seoro-mobile.
+Use the package manager npnm to install seoro-mobile.

 ```nodejs
 npm install